Oscars 2017: Check Out ‘La La Land’ Stars’ Awkward Reaction On ‘Moonlight’ Gaffe

 — AP Images (@AP_Images) February 27, 2017

 On the other hand, La La Land director Damien Chazelle, who also grabbed the Best Director award for this year’s Oscars, couldn’t hide his shock when he realized that his film was not the real winner.
-Despite the loss, Chazelle, 32, has a lot to celebrate particularly being the youngest director to win an Oscars.
+Despite the loss, Chazelle, 32, has a lot to celebrate particularly being the youngest director to win an Oscar.

 when u realize everyone sees through u pic.twitter.com/utndsfcofS